Invoice Financing: What It Is and How It Works

 Is Invoice Financing a Good Idea?

-If your company has seasonal fluctuations, a lengthy billing cycle, or inconsistent revenues, but also has clients who reliably pay their invoices in a timely way, invoice financing may be a good way to keep a regular cash flow through the highs and lows.
+Invoice financing is certainly helpful in some business cases.
+If your company has seasonal fluctuations, a lengthy billing cycle, or revenues that aren’t distributed throughout the year — and your clients reliably pay their invoices on time — invoice financing may be a good way to keep regular cash flow through the highs and lows.

 Alternatives to Invoice Financing

-Invoice financing is far from the only type of financing out there.
-Here are a few other small business loan options to consider before you make a decision.
+Invoice financing is one of many options available to support your business needs.
+Here are a few other small business loan options to consider before making a final decision.

-Inventory financing can be useful before a busy season or when you experience sudden demand for your product.
-But like invoice financing, inventory financing typically comes with higher costs than a regular business loan.
-You’ll likely also need to demonstrate a high inventory turnover rate to qualify for higher loan amounts.
+Like invoice financing, inventory financing typically comes with higher costs than a regular business loan.
+You’ll also need to demonstrate a high inventory turnover rate to qualify for higher loan amounts.

-A merchant cash advance can be better suited to businesses with B2C sales.
-You borrow a lump sum and then the lender automatically deducts a portion of your credit and debit card sales until the loan (plus accrued fees) is repaid.
+• Merchant cash advance: A merchant cash advance is better suited to businesses with B2C sales.
+You borrow a lump sum, and the lender automatically deducts a portion of your credit and debit card sales until the loan (plus accrued fees) is repaid.

 As with invoice factoring, a factor rate is used with a merchant cash advance instead of an interest rate.
-Another similarity is that your sales history, rather than your credit history, is typically the most important factor in qualifying for a merchant cash advance.
-Generally, approval also happens pretty quickly, allowing you to get fast access to funding.
-Just keep in mind that the cost of borrowing is typically higher than other types of business financing.
+Another similarity is that your number of sales, rather than your credit history, is the most important factor in qualifying for a merchant cash advance.
+Generally, approval also happens quickly, allowing you to get fast access to funding.

 The Takeaway